schmich/Windows-Lock-Mute/README.md

 # Windows-Lock-Mute

 Automatically mute Windows when you lock your workstation.
+Additionally, put all displays into power-save mode a short time after the lock.

 The mute state is restored to its previous setting when you unlock your workstation.